x-team/symphony-tutorial/README.md

 05. Mywebsite frontend
 -----

-Here we are, lets start our frontend!
+Now lets start our frontend!

-Symphony works with XML to transport all data retrieved by the Data Sources and transform in HTMl using XSLT.
-XSLT is a template engine language very easy to learn, I'll show you the basics.
+Symphony retrieves data from the Data Sources as XML and transforms it to HTML using XSLT.
+XSLT is a template engine language that is very easy to learn once you get the basics.
+I'll show you how to get started.

-First thing we need now is install the [Debug Devkit](http://symphonyextensions.com/extensions/debugdevkit/) extensions to see behing the hood of the pages.
+First thing we need now is to install the [Debug Devkit](http://symphonyextensions.com/extensions/debugdevkit/) extensions to see what's under the hood of these pages.

 `git submodule add https://github.com/symphonycms/debugdevkit.git extensions/debugdevkit --recursive`